homer-rich/p7certsign/src/readme_template.txt

 Usage:

-Openssl - To export CA certificates to a concatenated PEM file for use as an openssl CAfile (named e.g. DoD_CAs.pem), use the following command: openssl pkcs7 -in IRFILENAME_der.p7b -inform der -print_certs -out DoD_CAs.pem
+Openssl - To export CA certificates to a concatenated PEM file for use as an openssl CAfile (named e.g. GROUPREPLACE_CAs.pem), use the following command: openssl pkcs7 -in IRFILENAME_der.p7b -inform der -print_certs -out GROUPREPLACE_CAs.pem

 For more detailed instructions find our Getting Started with Firefox on Linux guide on our DoD Cyber Exchange PKI-PKE site.
 End Users > Web Browsers > Mozilla Firefox